 The conversation might not be too valuable if it stops at Twitter.
 Within conversations, subtly pointing users to pages on your website can be a smart way of driving traffic through the marketing funnel.
 Including URLs and demonstrating to users the work you do, perhaps evidencing a specific product or service in question, may encourage users to visit the website and explore further.

 Twitter is a major platform for social media marketing- it offers countless opportunities for networking and features which make reaching your target audience simple.
-For B2B marketers and businesses, Twitter gives you the opportunity to establish, express the value you offer, and respond directly to potential customers.
+Twitter for B2B marketing gives you the opportunity to establish, express the value you offer, and respond directly to potential customers.
 It solidified its positioning among the top social media platforms and digital marketing channels, showing no signs of stepping down or losing popularity.

 Inflowing is a B2B marketing agency.
 We help B2B organisations do meaningful things with marketing.
 Whether that’s getting more leads, more visibility, or supporting their sales teams.